nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `VersionedTaskBook`.
-It extends `TaskBook` with an undo/redo history, stored internally as an `taskBookStateList` and `pointer`.
+It stores various `TaskBook` states with an undo/redo history, stored internally as an `taskBookStateList` and `pointer`.
 Additionally, it implements the following operations:

-* `VersionedTaskBook#commit()` — Saves the current task book state in its history.
+* `VersionedTaskBook#commit(TaskBook)` — Saves the current task book state in its history, if there are any changes in the state.
 * `VersionedTaskBook#undo()` — Restores the previous task book state from its history.
 * `VersionedTaskBook#redo()` — Restores a previously undone task book state from its history.